swansama/docsy-example/README.md

-# Docsy Example for team testing
+# Docsy Example for learning template

 [Docsy][] is a [Hugo theme module][] for technical documentation sites, providing easy site navigation, structure, and more.
 This **Docsy Example Project** uses the Docsy